-2. all other rates and charges appearing on the rate notice (that are not subject to a discount) are paid within 30 days after the date of issue of the rate notice; and k) Pursuant to section 133 of the Local Government Regulation 2012, compound interest on daily rests at the rate of eight-point one seven percent (8.17%) per annum is to be charged on all overdue rates and charges.
+2. all other rates and charges appearing on the rate notice (that are not subject to a discount) are paid within 30 days after the date of issue of the rate notice; and k) Pursuant to section 133 of the Local Government Regulation 2012, compound interest on daily rests at the rate of eleven point six four (11.64%) per annum is to be charged on all overdue rates and charges.